 BEST FOR: Everything.
 Snorkelling, diving, fishing, surfing, SUPing, swimming & all water sports!

 Nusa Lembongan is a small island off the east coast of Bali, and (though developed) takes us back to the wonder years of Bali 15 years ago.
 It’s home to stunning crystal clear waters and some of the most diverse reefs on the planet, making it one of the best places to dive and snorkel in Bali.
-You can swim with manta rays here (don’t worry, they are the less fearful cousin of the Stringray) and if you’re lucky, you might even spot Mola-Mola – the extremely rare “Sunfish”.
-There are also 3 famous surf breaks suitable for both beginners and experts, giant waterslide playgrounds in the middle of the ocean, stand-up paddle boards and kayaks available for hire on every beach corner, and if being under the water isn’t for you, you can also arrange boat trips to explore the surrounding island.
+You can swim with manta rays here, and if you’re lucky, you might even spot Mola-Mola – the extremely rare “Sunfish”.
+There are also three famous surf breaks suitable for both beginners and experts, giant waterslide playgrounds in the middle of the ocean, stand-up paddle boards and kayaks available for hire on every beach corner, and if being under the water isn’t for you, you can also arrange boat trips to explore the surrounding island.
 Bali Hai Cruises is our pick, with luxe day trips on Catamarans and high speed rafts.

 WATER SPORTS IN THE GILI ISLANDS